bedrocklinux/bedrocklinux-userland/README.md

 instance of a given file.
 For example, Debian's `apt` and Ubuntu's `apt` must both see their own instance of `/etc/apt/sources.list`.
 Other files must be shared across strata to ensure they work together, and thus all strata see the same file.
 For example, `/home`.
-Such shared files are referee to as "global".
+Such shared files are referred to as "global".
 Which stratum provides a file in a given context can be queried by `brl which`: